 1. Build a Patient Safety Culture

-A PSO encourages a culture of safety and quality by raising standards and expectations for continuous improvement.
+A PSO encourages a culture of patient safety and quality by raising standards and expectations for continuous improvement.
 Joining a PSO offers federal protections and confidentiality privileges to healthcare providers that report information on adverse events or safety incidents, so they can report events without fear of legal liability.
 (2) This added level of protection helps organizations cultivate a just patient safety culture that often results in increased levels of reporting of incidents, events, and near misses.

 Participating in a PSO also establishes an open line of communication among care teams that ties often-fragmented patient safety information together, showing how errors are related from a systemic perspective rather than placing blame on an individual.
 (3)